MorpheusAIs/Docs/English Guides/Code Contributor Weights Guide.md

 This is calculated by taking the number of MOR earned by all Coders the first year (1,222,076) and dividing by 21,000 which equals 58 MOR per weight.
 At $6.89 per MORe that equals $400 in USD terms.

-See the Morstats.info website page where you can run this estimates dynamically. https://morstats.info/code-weights/
+See the Morstats.info website page where you can run these estimates dynamically. https://morstats.info/code-weights/

 ## Weights Emissions Schedule & Supply Cap
 The weights earned by Coders are only valuable if they are scarce.